COVID-19: What you need to know

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 Swimmer's itch is usually mild and resolves on its own within a week.
 In the meantime, control itching with an over-the-counter anti-itch cream, such as hydrocortisone cream.
 However, if initial itching is severe, scratching can cause abrasions and skin infections.
-Consult your doctor if symptoms persist longer than three days.
+Talk to your doctor if symptoms persist longer than three days.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.